courselabs/kubernetes/labs/services/README.md

 > The `get` and `describe` commands are the same for all objects; Services have the alias `svc`

+</details><br/>

 The Service has its own IP address, and that is static for the life of the Service.

 ## Use DNS to find the Service

-Kubernetes runs a DNS server and every Service gets an entry, linking the IP address to the Service name.
+Kubernetes runs a DNS server inside the cluster and every Service gets an entry, linking the IP address to the Service name.

 ```
 kubectl exec sleep -- nslookup whoami
 ```

-> This is the IP address of the Service.
-The first line is the IP address of the Kuberentes DNS server
+> This gets the IP address of the Service from its DNS name.
+The first line is the IP address of the Kuberentes DNS server itself.

 Now the Pods can communicate using DNS names: